devture/matrix-corporal/docs/faq.md

 ## Can users join other rooms?

-Users are automatically joined and made to leave rooms according to the `joinedRoomIds` field in their [user policy](policy.md#user-policy-fields) and to the global `managedRoomIds` [policy field](policy.md#fields).
+Users are automatically joined and made to leave rooms according to the `joinedRooms` field in their [user policy](policy.md#user-policy-fields) and to the global `managedRoomIds` [policy field](policy.md#fields).

 Users can create and join any room which is not listed in the global `managedRoomIds` policy field.

-It's just rooms listed in the `managedRoomIds` that `matrix-corporal` cares about and controls tightly (requiring an explicit join rule in the `joinedRoomIds` list for that user).
+It's just rooms listed in the `managedRoomIds` that `matrix-corporal` cares about and controls tightly (requiring an explicit join rule in the `joinedRooms` list for that user).

 ## Does Matrix Corporal require access to Matrix Synapse's database?